framasoft/mobilizon/support/guides/contributing.md

 #### Coding & git practices

-* We use GitLab's merge requests as our code review tool
+* We use GitLab's merge requests as our code review tool.
 * We encourage any dev to comment on merge requests and we think of the merge request not as a "please approve my code" but as a space for co-developing.
 * We develop features on separate branches identified by issue numbers.
 * We don't currently use release branches or tags because we don't have release management at this phase of development.